ibmdb/python-ibmdb/README.md

-Python support for IBM Db2 for LUW, IBM Informix and IBM Db2 for z/OS
+Python support for IBM Db2 for LUW and IBM Db2 for z/OS
 =========

-## Python, DB-API components for IBM Db2 for LUW, IBM Informix and IBM Db2 for z/OS
+## Python, DB-API components for IBM Db2 for LUW and IBM Db2 for z/OS

-Provides Python interface for connecting to IBM Db2 for LUW, IBM Informix and IBM Db2 for z/OS
+Provides Python interface for connecting to IBM Db2 for LUW and IBM Db2 for z/OS

 <a name='components'></a>
 ## Components

 1. The **ibm_db** contains:
-   * **ibm_db** driver: Python driver for IBM Db2 for LUW, IBM Informix and IBM Db2 for z/OS databases.
-Uses the IBM Data Server Driver for ODBC and CLI APIs to connect to IBM Db2 for LUW and Informix.
+   * **ibm_db** driver: Python driver for IBM Db2 for LUW and IBM Db2 for z/OS databases.
+Uses the IBM Data Server Driver for ODBC and CLI APIs to connect to IBM Db2 for LUW.
-   * **ibm_db_dbi**: Python driver for IBM Db2 for LUW and IBM Informix databases that complies to the DB-API 2.0 specification.
+   * **ibm_db_dbi**: Python driver for IBM Db2 for LUW that complies to the DB-API 2.0 specification.

 ## <a name="api"></a> API Documentation